MatusOllah/gophengine/README.md

 I created GophEngine for several reasons:

-* To develop an easy-to-use Go modding API for Friday Night Funkin', similar to MinecraftForge but for FNF.
+* To develop an easy-to-use Go modding MDK for Friday Night Funkin', similar to MinecraftForge but for FNF.
 * To fix issues in the vanilla FNF engine and add new features and improvements.
 * To foster a positive and non-toxic community around the game without the toxic community and developers.
 * To remove violent NSFL (Not Safe For Life) content introduced in FNF v0.3.2, and create a cleaner version of the game.